Douyemiene/Douyemiene/README.md

 ### Hi there, I'm Victor

-I'm software engineer who currently works with JavaScript (Nodejs).
+I'm a software engineer who currently works with JavaScript (Nodejs).
 You can contact me at viktormiene.vm@gmail.com

 - 🌱 I’m currently learning about:
 - Data Structures and Algorithms